jepersson/jepersson.github.io/_posts/2017-05-07-p2-surviving-titanic.md

 shipwreck.
 Worth noting is that after we cleaned up the data we have no missing values in any of our remaining columns.

-Lets try to plot some different relationships between class, sex, and age for the survivors and non-survivors in our data set to see if we can find something interesting.
+Let's try to plot some different relationships between class, sex, and age for the survivors and non-survivors in our data set to see if we can find something interesting.
 We start out with plotting comparisons for the composition of passenger class and sex between survivors and casualties.